Olin1314/CS510_Midterm/README.md

 In addition, we will need to upload the **king_county_map.png** for the line 34 **"include_graphics("king_county_map.png")"**.

 ## Data
-A real-world dataset that contains house sale price information and the corresponding house features of King County, Washington from 2014 to 2015 will be used.
-It is originated from Kaggle, and can be imported to R from mlr3data package.
+A real-world dataset that contains house sale price information and the corresponding house features of **King County, Washington from 2014 to 2015** will be used.
+It is originated from **Kaggle**, and can be imported to R from **mlr3data** package.
 Basically, there are 21,613 observations along with 19 house features such as the number of bathrooms, bedrooms, floors, and square footage of the housein the original data.

 ## Packages
-The first package that will be used in this project is mlr3data, which offers the dataset that we are going to analyze.
-Besides, we will use the ggplot2 and lattice packages for the purpose of data visualization and randomForest for random forest models that can be helpful to analyze the effects of the house factors on the house price.
+The first package that will be used in this project is **mlr3data**, which offers the dataset that we are going to analyze.
+Besides, we will use the **ggplot2** and **lattice** packages for the purpose of **data visualization** and **randomForest for random forest models** that can be helpful to analyze the effects of the house factors on the house price.
 Also, we will utilize the stargazer package to offer neat and more readable model results of linear regressions.
-Anotehr important package that can be useful in this project is GGally, in which the ggcorr function can help us obtain the correlation matrix.
-Finally, we also use the dplyr package to manipulate and modify data frames.
+Anotehr important package that can be useful in this project is **GGally**, in which the **ggcorr function** can help us obtain the correlation matrix.
+Finally, we also use the **dplyr** package to manipulate and modify data frames.

 ## Conclusion
 Based on the codes, a priority list for boosting home value should contain the following two things: